-Jay is a professional writer, having written as a freelance journalist for a number of newspapers, magazines and online science fiction websites – as well as eating out guides and general entertainment websites.
-He’s also a professional actor and producer, having worked in film, television and on stage.
+Jay is a professional writer, having written as a freelance journalist for a number of newspapers, magazines, and online science fiction and general entertainment websites.
+He’s a published playwright, and was also a professional actor and producer, working in both independent film and television, broadcast television, and on stage.

-Jay has been a science fiction fan since childhood, and grew up on the original Battlestar Galactica, Space: 1999, Buck Rogers in the 25th Century, V, Star Trek: The Next Generation, and seaQuest DSV.
+Jay has been a science fiction fan since childhood, and grew up on the original Battlestar Galactica, Space: 1999, Buck Rogers in the 25th Century, V, and Star Trek: The Next Generation.

 For more information on the site, check out the FAQ page.